Andy-Alcivar/Build-a-Survey-Form/README.md

 # Build-a-Survey-Form
 Proyecto 1 de FreeCodeCamp
-1)You should have a page title in an h1 element with an id of title 2)You should have a short explanation in a p element with an id of description 3)You should have a form element with an id of survey-form 4)Inside the form element, you are required to enter your name in an input field that has an id of name and a type of text
+1)You should have a page title in an h1 element with an id of title <br>
+2)You should have a short explanation in a p element with an id of description 3)You should have a form element with an id of survey-form 4)Inside the form element, you are required to enter your name in an input field that has an id of name and a type of text